trofi/trofi.github.io.gen/posts/289-building-vanilla-gcc-on-nixos.md

 ## Parting words

-`buildFHSEnv` is a great workaround when one is in need of an `FHS` layout.
+`buildFHSEnv` is a great workaround when one is in a need of an `FHS` layout.
 It helps picky packages including `gcc` itself.

-While `NixOS` has an unusual directory structure it is flexible enough to be able to simulate traditional layouts like FHS with a small `buildFHSEnv` "chroot" builder.
-It's useful for both development environments and for running external binaries built against FHS linux systems.
+While `NixOS` has an unusual directory structure it is flexible enough to be able to simulate traditional layouts like `FHS` with a small `buildFHSEnv` `chroot` builder.
+It's useful for both development environments and for running external binaries built against `FHS` `linux` systems.

 Happy hacking and have fun!